python/cpython/Doc/library/idle.rst

    Run the turtledemo module with example Python code and turtle drawings.

 Additional help sources may be added here with the Configure IDLE dialog under the General tab.
-See the "Help sources" subsection below for more on Help menu choices.
+See the :ref:`Help sources <help-sources>` subsection below for more on Help menu choices.

 .. index::
    single: Cut